Ancient Chinese Clothing Timeline – Hanfu Development

 • The Shenyi and topknots of commoner men were designed according to the bronze figures unearthed in Jincun, Henan Province.

-• The leather shoes are based on the depiction of a real object unearthed in Changsha, Hunan.
+• The shoes are based on the depiction of a real object unearthed in Changsha, Hunan.

 Han Dynasty (206 BC-220 AD)